 Our firm has also provided other services to the Company in relation to prospectus reviews and assurance services.
-These matters have not impaired our independence as auditor of the company.
-The firm has no other relationship with, or interest in, the Company.
+These matters have not impaired our independence as auditor of the Company.
+We have no relationship with, or interests in, the Company.